 People think writer’s block is some kind of mental block where they aren’t experiencing creativity and, therefore, can’t write.
 It sounds fancy and a bit elitist, right?
 But “writer’s block” really is when you procrastinate instead of writing.

 It’s just you avoiding doing the thing you should be doing — writing.

-Writers just call this procrastination “writer’s block” because it sounds better… like a real (possibly diagnosable) problem instead of us just not doing what we’re suppose to be doing.
-Writer’s block sounds fancy and kind of elitist.
+Writers just call this procrastination “writer’s block” because it sounds better… like a real (possibly diagnosable) problem, instead of us just not doing the work.
 “Not getting my writing done” doesn’t sound nearly as nice.

 What’s perhaps worse than calling it writer’s block is the advice writers receive when they say they’re experiencing it.
 They’re told to take a break, step away, do something else for a while.

-So the solution for procrastinating when you should be writing is procrastinating some more?
+So, the solution for procrastinating when you should be writing is procrastinating more?
 I’m not buying that.

-Here’s some real advice for what to do when you’re procrastinating on your writing: put your rear in your chair and write.
+Here’s some real advice for curing writer’s block: put your rear in your chair and write.
 The only way to overcome this procrastination is to force yourself to do the writing.
 You can always fix it afterward, but you can’t edit nothing.
-Usually you’re pleasantly surprised when you discover that what you wrote isn’t nearly as bad as you thought and the process of having written it did not, in fact, kill you.
+Usually, you’re pleasantly surprised when you discover that what you wrote isn’t nearly as bad as you thought, and the process of having written it did not, in fact, kill you.